phrenico/uniqed/README.rst

-This is a python implementation of the Temporal Outlier Factor [1]_ (TOF) anomaly detection method.
+The python implementation of the Temporal Outlier Factor [1]_ (TOF) anomaly detection method.

 Installation instructions